 My hope is that you will be inspired to spread the word.
 It’s time for this disease to be funded and treated like all other types of cancer.
 Its time for the world to know that if you have lungs, you can get lung cancer- smoker or non-smoker.
 I hope that your faith will be strengthened, you will witness the power of hope and that will lead you to take action.
 That action could be checking your own home for lung-cancer-causing Radon Gas.
 You can like and share our Facebook page and website or following us on other social media.
 Action could involve giving to Streak for a Cure or some other worthy lung cancer organization or getting personally.
 We and other lung cancer non-profits are always looking for volunteers.
 Let us know you are interested and we’ll try to leverage your talents.

 Thank you for your help in changing the face of lung cancer.
 Without your help, I’m just a crazy streak running lung cancer survivor.
 With your help, we can change outcomes for people.
 We can make it so a 32 year old mom can see her children graduate high school.
 We can make it so a 45 year old dad can see his daughter get married.
 We can make it so that no one has to suffer and die from this disease.

 The time for change has come.
 Streak for a Cure hopes to be a force for change and I hope that you will be a part of that change.
-No days off until we have a cure!
+No days off until we find a cure!
 Join the Streak Force today!

 Many organizations do amazing work to help survivors of lung cancer and research to find a cure.
 These are some organizations that we support and hope you will too.
 In early 2019, Streak will have it’s official nonprofit status.
 We anticipate most of the funds we raise continuing to support these excellent organizations.
 Duplicating efforts isn’t helpful.
 Leveraging the individual strengths of each nonprofit can make a bigger impact.
-No days off until we have a cure.
+No days off until we find a cure.